 - Your team is working with an external supplier.
-You don’t want to give them full access or a license to your Jira instance, just the ability to view the particular issues involved with the current purchase.
+You don’t want to give them full access or a license to your Jira instance, just the ability to view the particular issues involved with the current project or purchase.

 - The client’s legal team is asking to review contractual documents.
-You’re still writing the draft and want to be able to update and amend the document after it’s sent.
+You’re still writing the draft and you want to be able to update and amend the document after it’s sent.

 - An outage is taking place and you want to share the updates with a select group of users.
 They need to be able to add comments but you don’t have time to set them all up with Jira licenses and check they have the correct access.

 - A product developer is creating designs for a new product but needs input from a customer or partner as they work on it.

 Now let’s talk through the problems with the first two ways of sharing the information necessary in these scenarios in more detail.

 If there’s no easy or secure way to share the information you need to share, the average user will probably find a clumsy, long-winded, and totally inefficient way of doing it.
 Or, if it’s too much effort, they just won’t share the information at all.
 That means communication gets restricted and the whole company slows down and becomes siloed.

 What’s more, if you do use screenshots or export the data to a PDF or CSV file, the data stops being live.
 A PDF is static.
 A screenshot is static.
 An email is static.
 But Jira issues and Confluence pages are dynamic.
 The data in them is real-time.
 This is something you want to retain when you share the information.
 You certainly don’t want to be sending new screenshots every time something changes.
 That’s, you know, a massive pain in the posterior.

 Basically, if speed, agility, flexibility, and security are important to you, then you should be working hard to avoid all this.

 Okay, so why can’t I just open the door and hope for the best?